pietrogiuffrida/sqlantipathy/README.md

 # sqlantipathy
-Python facilities to easily work with SQL databases
+Python facilities to work with SQL databases

 Ok, I don't love work with SQL databases.
 But the world works with SQL, then...